marcduiker/azure-functions-university/lessons/cosmosdb.md

 azurite --silent --location <installed location> --debug <installed location>/debug.log --oauth basic --cert 127.0.0.1.pem --key 127.0.0.1-key.pem
 ```

+> 🔎 **Observation** - It is recommended to use HTTPS for your connections with Azurite.
+That way your code won't have to be changed when you move your code to production.

-The default endpoint used in Azurite for the queue service is https://127.0.0.1:10001.
+> 🔎 **Observation** - The default endpoint used in Azurite for the queue service is `https://127.0.0.1:10001`.
 This is the endpoint that will be used to attach the Azure Storage Explorer for the queue storage Account.

 At the Azure Storage emulator add the new connection with the ports indicated in your Azurite service.
 The values shown in the image are the defaults:

 ![Azure Storage](../img/lessons/cosmos/connect-local-storage-emulator.png)

 For the queues is used `10001`.